 In more general terms illegal and legal drug control, whilst central to crime policy provides a clear example of what Quinney (1977) although writing from a Marxist perspective argued was the function of criminal justice systems; that it is through law that the powerful ruling class maintain the social order to promote their own social and economic interests.
 By setting the agenda and tailoring crime control and justice to identify and suppress the problem any threat to power can be neutralized by apparently legitimate means.
 As argued by Box (1987) this arrangement places certain groups identified as a problem or threat more prone to arrest not because they commit more crime but because they are perceived by society to be unsafe.
 Although not commenting directly on illegal and legal drug control policy one could be forgiven for so concluding that Reiman (2007) had the subject in mind when he argues that the aim of criminal justice is to create and maintain a constant perceived threat to society.
 This is achieved by defining a problem population and ensuring that their criminality is amplified to show that the system is failing to control them.
 Once identified the focus of criminal justice can be brought to bear on them whilst the crimes of the rich and powerful go unchallenged.This Reiman theorises is a ‘pyrrhic defeat’ in which the system serves the powerful notby its success but by its inbuilt failures.

 Whilst the control of illegal drugs produces harms on communities at both a local and global level, the controls on legal drugs have a similar effect.
 The community in question are the prescribing clinicians and their patients who suffer from ill-judged and overzealous prescription controls to the miss-selling by powerful pharmaceutical companies who appear to be immune from criminal prosecution.
 The control of legal drugs pose a different threat through the ease of abuse and potential for onward supply to non-medical users.
 Whilst this is one aspect of the supply of legal drugs that ensure strict controls are placed on clinicians it also has an adverse affect on the care of patients who require pain control.
-In the US doctors face loss of medical license, criminal prosecution, and imprisonment’ (Ballantyne, p.811, 2007) if they are found guilty of over or wrongly prescribing, this has engendered a fear culture which result in harm being caused to patients who do not receive sufficient pain control.
+In the US doctors face ‘loss of medical license, criminal prosecution, and imprisonment’ (Ballantyne, p.811, 2007) if they are found guilty of over or wrongly prescribing, this has engendered a fear culture which result in harm being caused to patients who do not receive sufficient pain control.
 These restraints placed on clinicians by the authorities can become strained when pharmaceutical companies knowingly mislead them.
-In 1996 Purdue Pharma introduced Oxycontin, sustained-release oxycodone preparation.
+In 1996 Purdue Pharma introduced Oxycontin, a sustained-release oxycodone preparation.
 This was highly marketed and promoted to the medical profession and patients who were told

 ‘…in much of its promotional campaign — in literature and audiotapes for physicians, brochures and videotapes for patients, and its "Partners AgainstPain" Web site-Purdue claimed that the risk of addiction from OxyContin was extremely small’ (Van Zee, p.223, 2009)